I worked with tween girls for years before I ever became a mom and started building my own daughter’s self-esteem.

 I also share affirmations with her and let her know she’s loved.

-She is able to see that it’s normal to have different emotions, and I’m modeling to her how important it is to talk about what you’re feeling.
+She can see that it’s normal to have different emotions, and I’m modeling to her how important it is to talk about what you’re feeling.

 4. Share your interests with her.